 Easing Cannabis Regulations Allows for More Research and Data

 Easing the federal restrictions placed on cannabis means more research and development of life-saving treatments; Canada is suggested to set an important precedent in the evolution of cannabis science, with legalization being a significant catalyst (Dolgin, 2018).

 The Amount of Evidence is Rising Dramatically

-A 2018 study reviewed a host of evidence from 6 randomized controlled trials and 30 observational studies and concluded pharmaceutical grade CBD is an efficacious adjuvant to epilepsy medication in reducing epileptic seizures (Stockings et al., 2018).
+A 2018 study reviewed a host of evidence from 6 randomized controlled trials and 30 observational studies.
+It concluded that pharmaceutical-grade CBD is an efficacious adjuvant to epilepsy medication in reducing epileptic seizures (Stockings et al., 2018).